JanRother/template-thesis-ostfalia/README.md

 It is recommended to leave the `Dockerfile` as-is.
 It uses the `texlive/texlive` image from [hub.docker.com](https://hub.docker.com/r/texlive/texlive) as base image and configures it for the *LaTeX* environment.
 In its current state, the `latest` tag is used, to ensure that everything is up to date.
 This and other specifiers can easily be modified using `ARG` variables.

 If changes to the development environment are necessary, the `devcontainer.json` file can be adjusted.
 It uses the image created by the `Dockerfile` and defines the settings for the development container.
 Besides its behavior, precise settings for the editor `vscode` or the IDEs `jetbrains` can be defined.
 The `extensions` array can be used to install additional extensions in the development container.

+The *DevContainer* provides a pre-configured ZSH shell.
+It can be further customized by adjusting the `.zshrc` file.
+The `starship.toml` file can be used to configure the prompt of the shell.

 ### Compatibility